mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 };
 ```

-* Avoid resource ownership by polymorphic base class pointers, when necessary make sure the base class's destructor is marked virtual
+* Avoid ownership by polymorphic base class pointers, when necessary make sure the base class's destructor is declared virtual

 ## 4.10 Functions